 There are no common attributes, resource specific attributes or xsd file to <fanOutPoint> resource because it''s a virtual resource.

-A <fanOutPoint> can be addressed in one of two ways:
+A <fanOutPoint> can be addressed in the following way:

-Using the URI retrieved from its parent <group> resource; or

-Using a hierarchical URI formed by taking the hierarchical URI of the parent <group> and appending the string /fanOutPoint to that URI
+Using a hierarchical URI formed by taking the structured resource identifier of the parent <group> and appending the string /fanOutPoint to that URI

 This hierarchical URI can be extended by appending further path elements beyond the place where /fanOutPoint/ occurs.
 A request sent to such a URI is not fanned out to the group members, but instead it is fanned out to the resources located by taking the hierarchical URI of each group member in turn and then appending the additional path elements to that URI.